Fighting for Fair Pay

 Sitemetric

-Getman, Sweeney & Dunn has begun to file individual arbitrations on behalf of Sitemetric workers who were misclassified as independent contractors, worked more than 40 hours in any week, and were not paid overtime at the rate of time-and-one-half.
+Getman, Sweeney & Dunn is in settlement discussions with Sitemetric on behalf of workers who were misclassified as independent contractors, worked more than 40 hours in any week, and were not paid overtime at the rate of time-and-one-half.

 These workers seek unpaid overtime wages as secured by the Fair Labor Standards Act, liquidated (double) damages, prejudgment interest, and attorneys’ costs and fees, as well as all other legal and equitable relief pursuant to state and federal law.